wgu-opensource/osmt/README.md

 * This configuration could inform how to configure a production OSMT instance, but it is not intended for a production deployment.

 The Quickstart configuration is deployed with a single docker-compose command.
 These steps below are the general process.
-Follow the guidance in [Environment files for Quickstart and Development Stacks](#environment-files-for-Quickstart-and-development-stacks) for more details.
+Follow the guidance in [Environment files for Quickstart and Development Stacks](#environment-files-for-quickstart-and-development-stacks) for more details.

-1. Create file named `osmt-quickstart.env` in the project root.
+1. Create file named `osmt.env` in the project root.
 This file will be ignored by git.
 2. From the project root, run this command:
-  - `docker-compose --env-file osmt-quickstart.env up --build`
+  - `docker-compose --env-file osmt.env up --build`
 3. Import any skills-related data you plan to use in your Quickstart instance.
   - Replace the content in the existing files in import folder for skills, BLS and O*NET data. __These existing files under import folder are provided for testing purpose only.__
   - Run below commands.